Frequently Asked Questions

 How can I change the theme?

-You can change the theme by settings the environment variables on the frontend container.
+You can change the theme by settings the environment variables.

 How can I change the Login Session Timeout?